Transit Oriented Districts: A Catalyst for Integrated Communities

 Course Preview

-Course release date: July 2025
+Course release date: August 2025

-In this course, part of a 5-course series filmed live at AIA Seattle’s 2025 Housing Forum, design professionals and housing experts discuss how TOD (Transit-Oriented Developments) can foster walkable, mixed-use transit-accessible communities and examine inclusive strategies for ensuring historically marginalized communities can benefit from affordable housing and public realm improvements near transit hubs.
+In this course, part of a 5-course series filmed live at AIA Seattle’s 2025 Housing Forum, Design professionals and housing experts discuss how TOD (Transit-Oriented Developments) can foster walkable, mixed-use transit-accessible communities and examine inclusive strategies for ensuring historically marginalized communities can benefit from affordable housing and public realm improvements near transit hubs.

-This course is moderated by Kate Smith, AIA, NCARB | SMR Architects with presentations by Andrew Grant Houston, AIA, NCARB, CPHD | House Cosmopolitan, Jim Bodoia, AIA, LEED AP | Perkins Eastman, and Thatcher Imboden | Sound Transit
+This course is moderated by Kate Smith, AIA, NCARB | SMR Architects with presentations by Andrew Grant Houston, AIA, NCARB, CPHD | House Cosmopolitan, Jim Bodoia, AIA, LEED AP | Perkins Eastman, and Thatcher Imboden | Sound Transit.

-Course Prices: $35 AIA members, $50 non-members (or purchase the 5-part series and save more than 20%)
+Course Prices: $35 AIA members, $50 non-members (or purchase the 5-part series and save more than 20%

 (This continuing education course is licensed for viewing to a single individual.
 For discounted group viewing rates, please email Melissa@aecKnowledge.com or call 415.755.3058.)